 On other hand, 2-bit per cell MLC is cheaper and still performance-efficient because if Jane has 10 horses, she only wants to build 5 barns.
 It also just takes a few minutes for her to gather all her pet or put them away.
 Plus it’s half the price Mary would have done.

-Last of all, it’s cheapest for Cruella to keep her 3 puppies because it only takes one barn.
+Last of all, it’s cheapest for Cruella to keep her 97 puppies because it only takes one barn.
 The drawback is it’d take more time for her to retrieve all the little puppies out of the barn and put them in place.
-Not to mention what kind of damage the three little guys could do to the barn, thus reducing its endurance level.
+Not to mention what kind of damage these little guys could do to the barn, thus reducing its endurance level.
 That’s what TLC is about.

 Then someone comes up with a 32-story barns.
-See, it’d takes up a large area to build 32 barns adjacent to each other but it takes less space to build a single barn with 32 different levels (monopoly game, anyone?).
-That single barn, as the matter of fact, could be bigger and wider and still doesn’t require as much land as 32 different barns.
+See, it’d take up a large area to build 32 barns adjacent to each other, lots of materials, labor works for each foundations and many other underlaying costs.
+Now it takes a whole lot less space to build a single barn with 32 levels (high-rise apartment life, anyone?).
+That single barn, as the matter of fact, could be bigger in rooms and wider in size and still doesn’t require as much land as 32 different barns.

-It’s the best invention for Cruella because if she has 101 puppies, she can separate them to different levels of the 32-story barn.
-And because the space is bigger, every 3 puppies have more room to play and run around so they wouldn’t feel bored and chew the walls out.
-That’s how the new TLC V-NAND is a great improvement to traditional TLC.
-And with Samsung’s excellent proprietary firmware/controller, there isn’t much sacrifice in performance between MLC and TLC today.
-The controller is like a pet trainer here.
+It’s the best invention for Cruella because if she has all the puppies, she can separate them to different levels of the 32-story barn.
+And because the space is larger, every puppy has more room to play and run around so they wouldn’t feel bored and chew the walls out.
+That’s how V-NAND TLC is a great improvement to traditional TLC.
+And if the SSD manufacturer implements an intelligent firmware/controller, there isn’t much sacrifice in performance between MLC and TLC under normal use circumstances.

 Another change that’s introduced with 850 EVO’s 120GB, 250GB and 500GB in particular is the dual-core MGX controller while this series’s 1TB model still uses the same Triple-core MEX found in 850 Pro.
 Now according to Samsung, you can rest assure that one fewer core doesn’t impact the performance of the drive in anyway.
 This helps Samsung on the production cost and perhaps it’s also a good thing for the end-users in term of pricing.